Halluc1nations/README-Generator/README.md

 - [Questions](#questions)

 ## Installation
 In order to Install the app just open the repository on GitHub (see GitHub username below) and clone it using your command line in your selected folder.
 You may then open up VS code or whatever code editor you prefer to access the newly cloned repository.
+Once inside with the help of JS Node do a quick install of inquirer using the command line with a (npm i inquirer) or (npm i) because the dependencies aready exist in the package.json file.

 ## Usage
 Please see the attached video for instructions on how to utilize the README generator.
+C:\Users\Hallu\bootcamp\develop\Develop\assets\README Generator Guide.mp4

 ## License

 This project is licensed under the GNU GPLv3 license.
-For more details, see .
+For more details.

 ## Contributing